The head of an Ohio teachers union said she suspects the conservative group Project Veritas targeted its schools and offices last week.

 Project Veritas is the organization that uses doctored videos and false claims to spread propaganda and conspiracies.
 Last year, the group targeted Washington Post reporters by planting a source with a false allegation against former Republican U.S. Senate candidate Roy Moore in an effort to discredit press coverage of the race.
-Its founder, James O’Keefe, pleaded guilty to a misdemeanor in 2010 for using false pretenses to enter a federal building in one of their earliest efforts to s.
+Its founder, James O’Keefe, pleaded guilty to a misdemeanor in 2010 for using false pretenses to enter a federal building.

 Cropper said the teachers union later identified most of the infiltrators as Project Veritas operatives, by comparing video footage and photos from the driver’s licenses of the suspected operatives to a photo gallery on a site that tracks these individuals.

 At one school, “this person had come in saying … they were friends with a teacher in the district, and they suspected this teacher had a sexual relationship with a student,” Cropper said of the incident.